 Click here to read about our

-Roamed by a multitude of wildlife species and home to spectacular ruins from ancient African kingdoms, Zimbabwe boldly encapsulates the rich and rugged spirit of life in Africa.
+With expansive natural landscapes and significant concentrations of wildlife, Zimbabwe boldly encapsulates the rich and rugged spirit of life in Africa.

 The best time to visit Zimbabwe for a safari holiday is between July and October as the dry season attracts large populations of wildlife to certain locations, allowing greater game viewing.
 However, the majestic Victoria Falls are best observed between April and June due to the greater visibility of the falls.